 No matter skill or background, Cusco has hiking options fitting every type.
 Whether a stroll for views, a moderate path mixing challenge and cultural stuff, or a hard expedition for pros, the area covers it.
 Best trails and hikes in Cusco 3 Day Trips From Cusco, 2 Best Treks in Peru, 2 Best Treks in Cusco, 2 Top Must-Do Hikes from Cusco, 2 How To Choose The Best Hiking Cusco, 3

-From the old Inca Trail to distant rough Choquequirao and Ausangate routes, Cusco’s varied paths deliver travel urges, letting you connect with deep history and strong landscapes.
+From the old Inca Trail to the distant, rugged Choquequirao and Ausangate routes, Cusco’s varied paths deliver travel urges, letting you connect with deep history and powerful landscapes.

-Before hitting your picked trail, adjust to Cusco’s height and surroundings.
+Before hitting your chosen trail, acclimate to Cusco’s altitude and surroundings.
 Most key, go slow, enjoying this region’s unmatched spots, one step at a time.

 I question if altitude hits everyone the same.
 It can sneak up on an intense after an easy start.